 35. My daughters and sons, I wanted to bring once more before your eyes the fact that the sole ambition and only desire of Opus Dei and of each of its children is to serve the Church as She wishes to be served within the specific vocation which the Lord has given to us.
-97 And St Josemaría often referred to Opus Dei as an organized disorganization, because our specific way, willed by God, of working at the Church's mission is to provide formation to people in different aspects.
+And St Josemaría often referred to Opus Dei as an organized disorganization, because our specific way, willed by God, of working at the Church's mission is to provide formation to people in different aspects.
 Arguably, the Opus Dei Prelature devotes all its energies to this task, this catechesis.
-Then each
+Then each of you individually, equipped with the training you have received and assimilated, freely and with personal responsibility, seek to infuse the lymph of the Christian spirit into the bloodstream of society.

-St Josemaría, Letter 15 October 1948, 18.
+St Josemaría, Letter October 15, 1948, 18.